Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Right in front of the mosque, you’ll find a small alley flanked by little boutiques and restaurants which offers the perfect vantage point for shooting the Masjid Sultan.

-The mosque is open from Monday to Saturday and guided tours are available as well.
+The mosque is open from Monday to Saturday and guided tours are also available.

 Some of the Supertrees are even equipped with photovoltaic cells to harvest solar energy which is used to light up the trees at night for the Garden Rhapsody Show!